 We all can get a little lazy when it’s the holiday season and when it’s cold outside.
 (And yes, gyms might even be closed!)
 It’s best to continue with our regular exercise routine so our body won’t go out of shape and we won't feel guilty after the holiday.

 It’s okay if we can’t always keep up with the routine.
-Going out for a walk or a run, or going for a hike with friends and family can be good alternatives too!
+Going out for a walk, a run, or a hike with friends and family can be good alternatives too!